 The marijuana lobby’s media spokesmen Westword and Merry Jane were quick to laud trauma surgeon Jayson Aydelotte’s August 2017 report from the University of Texas – Austin.
-The report in the American Journal of Public Health studied fatal vehicle crashes and found that Colorado and Washington fatal crashes were not statistically different from similar states without recreational marijuana.
+The report in the American Journal of Public Health studied fatal vehicle crashes in several states.
+They found that in Colorado and Washington – states where selling weed online for recreational use is allowed – fatal crashes were not statistically different from similar states without recreational marijuana.

 Although the statistical tools used were proper, readers should avoid inferring too much from the report, since it did not study the impact of marijuana use on driving safety.
 Instead, it looked at all collisions, not just collisions caused by impaired drivers.
 A multitude of other studies have already convincingly shown that marijuana can and does cause driving impairment, crashes, and death.

 “Total fatal crashes” is a very blunt tool to measure the impact of marijuana legalization on traffic fatalities.
 Marijuana involvement in fatal crashes is a small portion of the total, and marijuana-only impaired drivers is an even smaller portion.
 For example, in Colorado the percentage of drivers in fatal crashes testing positive for cannabinoids rose from 9% in 2009 to 20% in 2016 according to the same FARS database used in the Texas report.
 In 2016, 36% of the cannabinoid-positive drivers tested positive for only cannabinoids.
 By measuring total fatal crashes, even a doubling in traffic fatalities caused by increased marijuana consumption would be diluted by all the other causes of traffic fatalities.